sashimi343/StarmyKnife/README.md

 Apply a ChainConverter-like string conversion process to multiple strings at once.

+### Counter

+Count the number of characters, words, lines, etc. in the input string.

 ## Lisence

 This software is released under MIT License, see the [LICENSE.txt](LICENSE.txt) for details.